stefanofa/awesome/TOPICS.md

 *   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.

+## mcp-gateway

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

+*   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
+Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.

+## mcp-host

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

+## mcp-inspector

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

+## mcp-servers

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

+*   [Portkey-AI/gateway](https://github.com/Portkey-AI/gateway) - A blazing fast AI Gateway with integrated guardrails.
+Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.

+## mcp-tools

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

+## mcp-ui

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

 ## model-context-protocol

 *   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

-## model-context-protocol-client
+## modelcontextprotocol

 *   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

-## model-context-protocol-sdk

-*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents
+*   [basementstudio/xmcp](https://github.com/basementstudio/xmcp) - The TypeScript MCP framework

 ## oxc